Chewy Chubby Chocolate Chip Cookies

 Ed was like, “Rain?
 I wish!
 It’s going to be so hot this weekend.”

 Um, actually, no. Rain.
 I grabbed my phone to prove my point.
 And then I realized I had been checking Anchorage, Alaska weather all week.
 Huh.
 It’s amazing how sunshine + 30-degrees can instantly change one’s outlook on life.
 I have never been so happy to be wrong.

 So this recipe may seem a little out of place heading into a 90-degree weekend.
 Pin it for a rainy day (I have a feeling we’ll have more) or… send it to your friends in The Last Frontier.
 I actually like baking cookies in the summertime.
 They can be baked in small batches so it doesn’t involve much oven time and are perfect for packing on your summertime picnics, road trips or giving to a friend who needs a pick-me-up.

-I originally made this recipe for Edouard’s Chocolate Chip Cookies the day it was featured in The Oregonian’s Foodday section back in March.
+I originally made a recipe for Edouard’s Chocolate Chip Cookies when it was featured in The Oregonian’s Foodday section several years ago.
 My family has cut way back on our sugar consumption, so when we eat sweet treats I want them to be worth the splurge.
 These cookies are worth it.

 American cookbook author, Dorie Greenspan, was given this recipe by Edouard Bobin, the owner of a small Paris bistro.
 It’s a French take on the classic American cookie.
 He bumped up the amount of unbleached flour and added almond flour to give the cookies a softer, sandier texture.

 Plus, this cookie was described as “chubby” which just sealed the deal.
 Seriously, chubby cookies?
 And it ain’t no lie.
 These cookies are deliciously soft and chewy and chubby.
 The edges are crisp and buttery, with soft, sandy centers.
 It’s pretty much the perfect chocolate chip cookie.